Private sale and rent back schemes

 - Can you keep ownership of part of the property?

-- What type of tenancy would you have?
+- What type of renting agreement would you have?

 - What protection from eviction would this give you?